automerge/automerge/rust/automerge-c/README.md

 don't use a header generated for a 64-bit processor if your target is a 32-bit processor.

+# Unicode indexing

+By default automerge-c expects string indexes to be given in terms of UTF-8 byte offsets, so for example the length of "😀" is 4.

+That said, you can run `cmake -S automerge-c -B automerge-c/build -DUTF32_INDEXING=true` if you need to work in terms of unicode code points; at which point the length of "😀" will be 1.

+Regardless of the indexing encoding, automerge-c always requires strings to be provided in `AMbyteSpan` structs that contain valid UTF-8.

 # Usage

 You can build and view the C API's HTML reference documentation like so:

 ```shell
 cmake -E make_directory automerge-c/build
 cmake -S automerge-c -B automerge-c/build